-Theis Program addresses the need to reduce loss of life and property by offering a community-based mitigation approach for self-defined neighborhoods and communities located in an area with confirmed risks as identified in the Risk Assessment as medium, medium high, or high.
+The Program addresses the need to reduce loss of life and property by offering a community-based mitigation approach for self-defined neighborhoods and communities located in an area with confirmed risks as identified in the Risk Assessment.
 This approach to risk reduction allows for mitigation to take place on a more comprehensive scale and to address the range of known risks that threaten Puerto Rican communities, not just the risk of those disasters that have affected the Island in recent years such as hurricanes, earthquakes, and localized flood events.

-In order To support community preservation, this Program considers a multi-sector approach to community need, based on the fact that Puerto Rican communities include single family housing, multi-family housing, infrastructure, and businesses.
-A multi-sector approach also addresses the need for risk reduction needs for condo-owners and renters through the voluntary buyout or acquisition of multi-family condo and rental buildings.
+To support community preservation, this Program considers a multi-sector approach to community need, based on the fact that Puerto Rican communities include single family housing, multi-family housing, infrastructure, and businesses.
+A multi-sector approach also addresses risk reduction needs for condo-owners and renters through the voluntary buyout or acquisition of multi-family condo and rental buildings.

-This-Reduction of risk is furthered by PRDOH through the assistance to public housing units that is part of the Infrastructure HMGP match, which includes fifty-nine (59) potential public and multi-family housing projects with mitigative activities activities that stand to serve vulnerable communities.321
+Reduction of risk is furthered by PRDOH through the assistance to public housing units that is part of the Infrastructure HMGP match, which includes fifty-nine (59) potential public and multi-family housing projects with mitigative activities that stand to serve vulnerable communities.321